 The 1965-66 season was a breakthrough year for Ferguson scoring 45 goals in 51 games.
 This led to him being bought by his childhood team Rangers for £65,000.

 His time with Rangers wasn’t entirely successful.
 In the 1969 Scottish Cup, he was blamed for the conceding of a goal, which left Ferguson feeling bad.
 He also reported receiving stick from the Rangers players because he married a Catholic.
 (Cathy Holding)

 Ferguson then moved to Falkirk and Ayr, before retiring at the age of 32 in 1974.

 Almost as soon as he finished his playing career, he was offered a chance to move into football manager – despite his very young age of 32.
-His first club was East Stirlingshire on a part time basis.
-That year he moved to St Mirren, where he was manager from 1974-78.
+His first club was East Stirlingshire on a part-time basis.
+That year he moved to St Mirren, where he was the manager from 1974-78.
 The club achieved promotion to the First Division and revitalised their performance.

 However, in 1978, he was sacked by St Mirren, allegedly for allowing unauthorised payments to players and breaching his contract by going to Aberdeen.

 From 1978 to 1986 he presided over a very successful period for the small Scottish club.
 In 1980, Ferguson led Aberdeen to their first league title since 1955, and the first time in 15 years that the title hadn’t been won by the old firm (Rangers and Celtic)